Tourism

 The majority of tourists flock to Thailand to spend some time on the beach or visit the numerous temples.
 However, those aren’t the only things to do in the country.
 Explore the cities, enjoy a Thai massage, take a stroll in the Patpong area.

-For those wanting to soak in the sun, there are a lot of beaches in Thailand: from the crowded and popular beaches in Phuket to the secluded beaches on small islands.
-Lots of activities are possible, catering for any type of tourists.
+For those wanting to soak in the sun, there are plenty of beaches in Thailand: from the crowded and popular beaches in Phuket to the secluded beaches on small islands.
+Lots of activities are possible, catering for any type of tourist.

 >>more information on Beaches in Thailand